jsmarier/data-science-toolbox_assignment-8/my-book_assignment-8/intro.md

 - University of Ottawa: JOU4500 Journalisme numérique II
 - Carleton University: MPAD2003 Introductory Data Storytelling

-In my teaching, I loosely follow the three prong approach found in *[The Data Journalism Handbook 1: How journalists can use data to improve the news](https://datajournalism.com/read/handbook/one)*:
+In my teaching, I loosely follow the three prong approach found in *[The Data Journalism Handbook 1: How journalists can use data to improve the news](https://datajournalism.com/read/handbook/one)* by {cite:ts}`data_handbook`:

 1. Getting Data
 1. Understanding Data